 • Conception and completion of a documentation center for the CI25 colloquium in June, 1998 which marked the 25 years of existence of Dance Contact Improvisation followed in 1999 by preparation of a Contact Improvisation Collection for the Lincoln Center Library for the Performing Arts in New York in January, 2000, with Nancy Stark Smith in 2001.

 • Founding member, vice-president and programmer for the Festival internationale de la nouvelle danse de Montréal from 1985 to 2001.
 Member of the programming committee in charge of outreach activities (shows for children, workshops, animation of public meetings with choreographers).

 • Founding member and artistic direction of the “Qui danse?” collective of choreographers and independent dancers in Québec, collective of artists and presentation of performances, 1978-1980.

-• Promotion and administration for Catpoto dance collective, organization of 25 seasons of classes, presentation of foreign artists, organization of an American tour, 1977-1980.
+• Promotion and administration of Catpoto Dance Collective, organization of classes, presentation of foreign touring artists, organization of an American tour, 1977-1980.

-• Curation, public relations and lighting for a post-modern dance series at Musée des beaux-arts de Montréal with artists from the Judson Dance Theater and from across Canada, 1978-1980.
+• Curation, public relations and lighting design for a post-modern dance series at the Musée des beaux-arts de Montréal with artists from the Judson Dance Theater and from across Canada, 1978-1980.

 • Direction, public relations and production of performances for Caravan Dance Collective, Minnesota, 1975-1976.